kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 ## Sorting a Packing List

-Clicking the menu on the top right of the packing list will allow you to sort your items.
+Clicking the menu on the top-right of the packing list will allow you to sort your items.

 - **Category**: This groups items by category and sorts them by name within the category.
 - **Percent packed (low to high)**: Items which are unpacked show at the top, while packed items move to the bottom.
 Use this to more easily see what is left to pack.